-Shakira Losing Her Voice Made Her Depressed & Argue With Partner, Gerard Pique
+Shakira Says Losing Her Voice Made Her Depressed, Argumentative With Partner Gerard Pique

 “There were times I couldn’t even get out of bed – I was so depressed.”

-The “Underneath Your Clothes” hitmaker was forced to cancel her “El Dorado” world tour that year, and the experience scared the entertainer over the possibility of never being able to sing again.
+The “Underneath Your Clothes” hitmaker was forced to cancel her “El Dorado” world tour that year, and the entertainer was scared that she might never be able to sing again.

 She was told by medical experts that she needed surgery.
 Shakira declined their offer because she thought it could potentially make the situation worse.
 Instead, Shakira tried hypnosis and meditation.